ppawlusiak/cantwait1/README.md

 ## Change App ID:

-Find and replace any occurance of `com.piotrpawlusiak` to `com.yourcompanyname`
+Find and replace any occurance of `com.example` to `com.yourcompanyname`

 ## Configure Firebase in your system: